ComposableFi/composable/.github/pull_request_template.md

-## ClickUp
+## Issue
-*Please replace this line with a link to the ClickUp issue*
+*Please replace this line with either a link to the ClickUp issue, or a reference to the GitHub issue.*

 ## Description
 *Please replace this line with info that is not in the ClickUp ticket, eg: "also bumps dependency foo version"*